|Published:||Sep 01, 2010 4:14 PM EDT|

-The Florida Fish and Wildlife Conservation Commission is holding a regularly scheduled meeting on Pensacola Beach.
+Florida's Fish and Wildlife Commission will consider opening the snook fishing season in some areas during a regularly scheduled meeting on Pensacola Beach Thursday.

 Tour guides in Everglades National Park say thousands of the fish died after water temperatures there hovered around 50 degrees for about a week.
 The fish have been scarce since.

 - Two dead in Lehigh Acres, LCSO seeking person of interest

 - Teacher accused of having relationship with student